blachine/zeek/README.md

 add-json
  - Enables output to both text and json logs, not ideal in production environment, but useful for testing and education environments.

-zeek_logs (cslv0.2)
- - Updated zeek log cheat sheet for those scripts /plugins commonly used by the CSL.
-Will be updated later to include additional log file types or additional fields due to other scripts.